cseveren/upweighting-recent-immigrants/README.md

 ### Inputs Provided in Repo

-The repo includes `$git/inputs/crosswalk_to_year.xlsx`, which is the crosswalk referenced in the Research Brief.
-Importantly, this **MUST BE** updated to add additional years if data from 2025 or later is used.
+The repo includes `$git/inputs/crosswalk_to_year.xlsx`, which is the crosswalk referenced in the Research Brief. *Importantly, this* **MUST BE** *updated to add additional years if data from 2025 or later is used, or if IPUMS alters the coding of its year of immigration variable* (`YRIMMIG`).
 You should feel free to do so.

 ### Inputs from Other Sources